bucs110FALL22/portfolio-ryanfanchiotti/ch09/final/README.md

 # CS110 Final Exam

-## SHORT DESCRIPTION: This program prints the current weather at an inputted ip address
+## SHORT DESCRIPTION: This program prints the current weather as well as sunrise/sunset times for the location of an inputted ip address

 ## KNOWN BUGS AND INCOMPLETE PARTS: None

-## REFERENCES: api.open-meteo.com, api.ipgeolocation.io
+## REFERENCES: open-meteo.com, ipgeolocation.io, sunrise-sunset.org/api

 ## MISCELLANEOUS COMMENTS: None